 MAKE A DONATION

 Caregivers arrived without invitation over a decade ago and has stomped, howled and whispered for attention ever since.
-The son of a social worker and nurse, I suppose this story was built into my DNA long before then.
+The son of a social worker and nurse, I suppose this story was part of my DNA long before then.

-A meditation on companionship, grief, and the quest for closure, the story extends well beyond my own experience.
-Today, nearly ten million adult children care for an aging parent--- a figure that has tripled over the past decade and will continue to grow.
+An exploration of companionship, grief, and the quest for closure, the themes of Caregivers extend well beyond my own experience.
+Today, nearly ten million adult children care for an aging parent---a figure that has tripled over the past decade and will continue to grow.
 In the next fifteen years, an estimated 60 million baby boomers will succumb to the forces of mortality.
 Another sixty million by 2060.
-Known in eldercare circles as “the silver tsunami”, a generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain a cultural taboo.
+Known as “the silver tsunami”, a generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain cultural taboos.
 We avoid, we keep private, we don’t “do death well”.
-Meanwhile, the increasing demands placed on institutional care systems put them at high risk of implosion.
-As our nation grows older, and the first tides crash ashore, it’s time we ask questions about how we care for our aging parents, how we cope, and how we accept.
+Meanwhile, the demands placed on our institutional care systems are only going to increase, placing them at high risk of implosion.
+Focusing the scope of Caregivers on grassroots, community-based caregiving models, it’s time we ask questions about how we care for our aging parents, how we cope, and how we accept.

 Admittedly, this is challenging material.
 I get that.
-I’ve seen the walls build up as soon as I mention a film about eldercare.
-But I also know that cinema is the best medium to deal with difficult subject matter.
-Using visual storytelling to engage a global audience, and live accompaniment to create a one-of-a-kind experience, the film creates a platform to open and shift the discourse on eldercare.
-With film as the vehicle, it’s time to honor the millons of caregivers, past and present, who have quietly forfeited livelihoods to care for aging parents, and prepare a new generation to do the same.
+I’ve seen walls and shoulders build up as soon as I mention a film about eldercare.
+But I also know that storytelling is the best way to deal with difficult subject matter.
+Using cinema to engage a global audience, and live accompaniment to create one-of-a-kind cinematic and communal experiences, this film is a window to open, and hopefully shift, the discourse on eldercare.
+With film as the vehicle, it’s time we honor the millons of caregivers, past and present, who have quietly forfeited livelihoods to care for aging parents, and prepare a new generation to do the same.

 Take Magazine, Jesse Kreitzer: Truth in Filmmaking I PDF